 Somewhere in the American Baptist communications archives are two letters from Buckley, one-line comments typed on plain bond paper.

-The first was in response to my first boss, news director the Rev. Dr. Frank A. Sharp, who wrote a weekly column on religion and culture for the local paper.
-Frank wrote to Buckley circa 1974 to announce he was going to send copies of the column.
+The first was in response to my first boss, the Rev. Dr. Frank A. Sharp, director of American Baptist News Service, who wrote a weekly column on religion and culture for the local paper.
+Frank, a liberal in theology and politics, wrote to Buckley in 1974 to announce he was going to send copies of the column.
 Buckley replied, “Thank you, Doctor, but you really needn’t bother.”

 Years later, I sent Buckley a copy of my editorial in The American Baptist magazine which took issue with Buckley on some topic I have long forgotten.
 He replied, “Thank you, Mr. Jenks, it seems the differences between us are quite comprehensive.”